 Royal Oak Residents Academy

 Have you ever looked at your property tax bill and wondered where it all went?
-The city of Royal Oak is kicking off a new residents academy this spring to help educate residents on what different city departments do and ways to get more involved.
+The city of Royal Oak is kicking off a new residents academy this spring to help educate residents on what different city departments do and ways to be more involved.
 The program is available free of charge to any Royal Oak resident over the age of 18.
-There will be 7 sessions on Thursday evenings between April 7th and May 19th.
-Sessions are planned to be in person.
+There will be 7 sessions on Thursday evenings between April 6 and May 18.

-- May 19 - Fire Department and wrap up
+- May 11 - Department of Public Services and Recreation

 Staff Contact: Susan Barkman, Assistant to the City Manager

 Royal Oak Police Citizens Academy

 The Royal Oak Police Department has a separate citizens academy for those who are interested in learning more about the police department.
 Typically this academy is in the fall and fills up quickly.